kumakyoo42/oma-file-formats/OMA.md

       int position
       string value

-The structure of a block is yet similar to the structure of the whole file and the structure of a chunk: A short header, followed by slices, one of which is a special slice containing the slicetable.
-Again this is usually the last slice but not necessarily.

-The header of a block consists only of one int, which is the position of the slicetable, relative to the start of the block.

-The slicetable is made up of a smallint which gives the number of entries of the slicetable, followed by these entries.
+The slicetable is made up of a `smallint` which gives the number of entries of the slicetable, followed by these entries.

-Each slicetable entry contains the position of the slice (relative to the start of the block) and the value of this slice (e.g. if the key of the block is `highway', the value might be 'service' or 'footway' and so on).
+Each slicetable entry contains the position of the slice (relative to the start of the block) and the value of this slice (for example if the key of the block is `highway', the value might be 'service' or 'footway' and so on).
 If the block has no key or the slice has no value, an empty string is used.

 ### Slices